nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

 Surface meshes are one of the core structures in Polyscope.
 In addition to simply displaying the mesh, Polyscope can show any number of scalar, vector,color, and other kinds of quantities associated with the vertices/faces/etc of the mesh.

 Polyscope does not impose any requirements on the meshes visualized.
-They may be polygonal or nonmanifold.
+They may be polygonal or nonmanifold, and all faces need not have the same degree.
 As always, try clicking on the vertices or faces of a mesh see the data associated with that mesh element.

 ![surface_mesh_demo](../../media/mesh_demo.gif)